jamesdtwoods/weekend-redux-feedback-loop/README.md

 _Duration: one weekend_

 This was my first solo full stack CRUD web app using redux to handle state and Material UI for styling.
+It's also my first time hosting something, [check it out!](https://lit-ridge-30420-4b7e6abf41cc.herokuapp.com/#/)

 ## Screen Shot